Singh-Kiran-P/StuNet/README.md

 dotnet tool install --global dotnet-ef
 ```

-The following commands will delete the migrations folder, clear the database and refill the database.
+Run the following commands in the [Server.Api folder](/code/Server.Api).
+These commands will delete the migrations folder, clear the database and refill the database.
 ```
 dotnet ef database update 0
 dotnet ef migrations remove